- 1 Top 7 Best Cell Phone Signal Boosters Compared

 SureCall’s Fusion4Home is a great option for boosting 3G/4G.
 Its outside antenna differs from the others on the list.
 Instead of a directional antenna, it features an omnidirectional one,so it receives tower signals from all directions.
 The booster can send signals across multiple rooms or an area of roughly 2,000 sq. ft., which is great for small-medium halls or houses.

 The Fusion4Home is compatible with all North American carriers, but it does have some issues with boosting LTE signals.
 Unlike 3G and 4G signals that can go from 0 to 4 signal in a dead zone, LTE signals could only reach up to 2.
+For another way to get signal on the go, take a look at the Wilson Pro series instead.
 This can vary depending on your location, however.
+This is definitely the best outdoor signal booster on our list.
 Speaking of phones, have a look at the best smartphone cameras.